 The heyday of the monolithic software giants is over.
 Unsystematic data structures, microservices and versatile nano-front-ends reign.

 What end devices should we be compatible with?
 Does this still matter if we are designing the software architecture of the future?
-Not at all, as reality shows us that the production line sees the tasks on displays in real time, the warehouse manager sees them through VR glasses, and the manager looks at reports and takes the necessary actions on his tablet or mobile phone.
+Not at all, as reality shows us that the production line sees the tasks on display in real-time, the warehouse manager sees them through VR glasses, and the manager looks at reports and takes the necessary actions on his tablet or mobile phone.

 These requirements generate different directions, and without a proper understanding and management of their complexity, the architecture would fall apart.
-Furthermore, we need to consider scalability, data format compatibility and interoperability, as well as code sustainability, Hardware/Software maintenance, and personnel operating costs.
+Furthermore, we must consider scalability, data format compatibility and interoperability, code sustainability, Hardware/Software maintenance, and personnel operating costs.

 5. Development

 In contrast to traditional software design philosophies, agile software development targets complex systems and projects in a dynamic, non-deterministic and non-linear way.
-Accurate estimation, robust planning and forecasting at an early stage are often difficult to achieve.
-Therefore, large-scale pre-designed plans and breakdowns are likely to cause huge losses in the sense that they are not economically sound.
-These basic arguments, together with previous industry experience and the successes and failures of years of trying, have helped us develop an adaptive, iterative, and evolutionary development approach that favours agile software development.
+Accurate estimation, robust planning and forecasting at an early stage are often challenging to achieve.
+Our industry experience helped us develop an adaptive, iterative, and evolutionary approach favoring agile software development.

-This is the heart of the process: transforming and implementing business needs into software code according to the chosen technology and schedule.
-And here we know no compromise: following a strict methodology, stories are broken down into feature blocks and then into tasks.
-These are assigned to validation checkpoints that guarantee the full and high-quality development of what is defined in the requirements specification.
+The heart of the process is transforming and implementing requirement specifications into software codes.
+Following a strict methodology, stories are broken down into feature blocks and tasks assigned to validation checkpoints that guarantee the high-quality development of what is defined in business needs.
 The focus is on reusability, maintainability, and scalability.

 Proactive, good faith nit-picking.
 For the sake of quality.